-Injuries are a significant public health burden and alcohol intoxication (i.e. drunkenness) is recognised as a risk factor for injuries; indeed alcohol causes a considerable proportion of all injuries.
-Alcohol associated injuries are a problem in both high- and low-income countries.
+Injuries are a significant public health burden and alcohol intoxication (i.e. drunkenness) is recognised as a risk factor for injuries; indeed the effects of alcohol lead to a considerable proportion of all injuries.
+Alcohol-associated injuries are a problem in both high-and low-income countries.